Aditya-Agrawal-8730/Masters_Projects_BU_MS_AI/README.md

 ## Methods to Detect GAN-Generated Image

-Description: The task was to analyze the state-of-the-art methods for the detection of GANs synthetic images, showing the key factors that create a successful approach, and compare methods’ performance over existing generative architecture.
+Description: The task was to analyze the state-of-the-art methods for the detection of GANs synthetic images, showing the key factors that create a successful approach, and compare the methods’ performance over existing generative architecture.

 This project was done for the course **CAS CS 523 Deep Learning** during my 2nd semester at BU.